 I was born and raised in Bulawayo, Zimbabwe and there I spent many wonderful years involved in Habonim.
 After moving to Canada and settling in Thornhill I found Canadian Young Judaea and it became my second family.

 I have worked at CYJ as the Solelim and Biluim Canada Administrator for over 15 years and joined the Camp Solelim team as Assistant Director in 2003.
 My children spent many wonderful years at Camp Kinneret-Biluim, Camp Solelim, and Biluim Israel.

-After spending 10 summers as a camper I am now going on year number 13 in the system.
-I will be returning this summer as a third year staff at Camp Solelim.
-At Camp Solelim I help to run everything social media from twitter to Facebook to their website.
-As well, I am camp photographer and run the photography chug.
-This year I have expanded my part in the social media of Canadian Young Judaea and work to create and promote for almost everything web related!
+I am now going on year number 14 in the system.
+I will be returning this summer as a fifth year staff at Camp Solelim.
+At Camp Solelim you might know me as the camp photographer and Head of Social Media.
+I help to run everything from twitter to instagram to Facebook and the website!

 Agnes Epstein | Israel Program Administrator

 I was born and raised in Krakow, Poland and moved to Canada in the 1990’s.

 I have been working for Canadian Young Judaea for 8 years as the Biluim Israel Administrator.
 My two beautiful daughters have attended CYJ since they started their journey at Camp Shalom.
 My oldest daughter Lailah, was a first year staff at Camp Shalom this past summer, while my youngest daughter Rachel has just finished her Post summer at Camp Solelim and will be going to Camp Biluim Canada this coming summer.
 Both my daughters have always been extremely involved in Junior Programming, JOLT, Youth Council, and even Alternative Winter Break.